Incommensurate Charge Super-modulation and Hidden Dipole Order in Layered Kitaev Material $\alpha$-RuCl$_3$: Discussion

-{\it Summary.} In conclusion, we performed systematic STM/STS study of few-layer $\alpha$-RuCl$_3$ proximity to a graphite surface.
-Our data indicate that $\alpha$-RuCl$_3$ is changed from a bulk Mott insulator to a charge transfer insulator (2-MLs and 3-MLs) due to the shift of energy levels of the 3$p$ orbitals in the Cl$^-$ anions.
-Furthermore, exotic incommensurate super-modulations are observed in 2-MLs samples, which is here consistently interpreted as a CDW order associated with an incommensurate electric dipole order.
-Further experimental studies are needed to further explore the electric dipole in $\alpha$-RuCl$_3$ and the interactions between charge and spin degrees of freedom. {\it Acknowledgments} This work was supported by National Basic Research and Development plan of China (Grants No. 2019YFA0308400), Innovation Program for Quantum Science and Technology (Grant No, 2021ZD0302600) National Natural Science Foundation of China (Grants No.12174027, U2032204, U22A6005), The Synergetic Extreme Condition User Facility (SECUF) and the Strategic Priority Research Program of the Chinese Academy of Sciences (Grants No.XDB33030000).
-ZXL thank the supported from National Basic Research and Development plan of China (Grants No.2023YFA1406500, 2022YFA1405300) and NSFC (Grants No.12374166, 12134020)
+In summary, we performed systematic STM/STS study of few-layer $\alpha$-RuCl$_3$ proximate to a graphite surface.
+Our data indicate that $\alpha$-RuCl$_3$ is changed from a bulk MI to a CTI (2-MLs and 3-MLs) due to the shift of energy levels of the 3$p$ orbitals in the Cl$^-$ anions, which guarantees the charge excitation near the Fermi level.
+Furthermore, exotic incommensurate super-modulations of charge states were observed in 2-MLs samples, which is here consistently interpreted as a charge order associated with an incommensurate electric dipole order.
+The findings highlight the significance of anions in tuning the Mott-Hubbard bands in Kitaev materials, and indicate that the strong coupling between charge and spin degrees of freedom, which may result in electrical accessible method of detecting the magnetic properties.
+Our work urge the experimental studies to further explore the electric dipole degrees of freedom in $\alpha$-RuCl$_3$ and to discover the microscopic mechanism of the interactions between charge and spin.